Supporting local environmental conservation projects to protect, preserve and restore Lamu County now, and for the future.

 How we work

-Involve, empower and strengthen local communities through a bottom-up integrated approach to create long lasting change, bolster civil society and build capacity by providing projects with vital funds to scale their impact.
+We connect those who love Lamu with those who are working to protect, preserve and restore it.
+Then we involve, empower and strengthen local communities through a bottom-up integrated approach to create long lasting change, bolster civil society and build capacity by providing projects with vital funds to scale their impact.

 As an affiliate of Conservation Collective, we collaborate with the global network to access piloted and proven solutions, tap into their network of experts to ensure we support the projects offering the largest returns for nature, and leverage co-funding opportunities with larger foundations, national or international organisations.

 Our aim is to work within the highest industry standards, thus providing a proven and transparent channel for donors to support the environment they love.